 How to display translated email message content

-NOTE: Ortto does not translate message content for you; you need to write any text content in the relevant language.
+NOTE: Ortto does not provide automatic translation of your message content.
+You’ll need to write text in each supported language.

-For example, an email campaign that supports both English and Spanish languages will need to have subject lines and message content written in both English and Spanish.
-The relevant message text must be surrounded by conditions which determine that English readers see the English text, and Spanish readers see the Spanish text.
+EX: If your campaign includes both English and Spanish, you'll need to draft the subject line and message content in both languages.
+Use conditions around each language's content to ensure that English readers see the English text and Spanish readers see the Spanish text.

 Ways to set language conditions

-There are a number of ways you can set language conditions.
-You can:
+There are several ways you can set language conditions, these include:

 In-line text box conditions

-In the text boxes, create conditions to determine what content users see, depending on their preferred language.
-You can combine all language conditions and text content within a text box, such as if you want to write greetings in different languages.
+In the text boxes, set conditions to display content based on each user’s preferred language.
+You can combine all language-specific conditions and text within a single text box if, for example, you’d like to provide greetings in multiple languages.

 Frame media with conditions